-With contributory negligence, an injury victim who is found to be in any way at fault for the accident in question is automatically barred from receiving any financial compensation.
+With contributory negligence, an injury victim found to be at fault for the accident in question is automatically barred from receiving any financial compensation.
 Any flexibility is eliminated from the law with this system.

-This is in contrast to comparative negligence, which allows compensation to victims, even if they share a portion of blame for the accident.
-However, the compensation is reduced by a percentage, according to the level of blame they take.
+This is in contrast to comparative negligence, which allows compensation to victims, even if they share a portion of the blame for the accident.
+However, the compensation is reduced by a percentage according to the level of blame they take.

 Comparative Negligence is generally seen as a fairer legal rule to work to.
-While a victim might share some of the blame for an accident occurring, the other party might carry a much higher degree of responsibility.
-In such cases, it might seem unfair to automatically disqualify a victim from financial recovering for their loss or suffering.
-Contributory negligence is a hard line stance, while comparative negligence provides a middle ground.
+While a victim might share some blame for an accident, the other party might carry much more responsibility.
+In such cases, it might seem unfair to automatically disqualify a victim from financial recovery for their loss or suffering.
+Contributory negligence is a hard-line stance, while comparative negligence provides a middle ground.

 There are two forms of comparative negligence which are used in different states.
 The different types are named Pure Comparative Negligence and Modified Comparative Negligence.
 California uses the pure rule.
 This means that if you are involved in an accident in California but share partial blame – and decide to take legal action against the other party – the legal ruling of pure comparative negligence will be used to help decide the case.
 But how do the pure and modified rules differ?